 - Author – Mike Drak

 - Pages – 213

-Mike Drak coined Victory Lap Retirement, which is the phase between retirement from full-time work and complete retirement.
+Mike Drak coined Victory Lap Retirement, the phase between retirement from full-time work and complete retirement.
 The book starts by laying down some fascinating data that shows that inflation is now higher than ever.
-The life expectancy of people has dramatically improved over time, which means that the age-old formula of working and saving till 60 followed by complete retirement doesn’t work anymore.
-This data is really worrying because that is what most people have in mind regarding retirement planning.
-In this book, the author lays down a roadmap for people, laying a foundation for creating passive income streams that will serve readers between post-professional retirement and complete retirement.
+As a result, the life expectancy of people has dramatically improved over time, which means that the age-old formula of working and saving till 60 followed by complete retirement doesn’t work anymore.
+This data is worrying because most people have it in mind when retirement planning.
+The author lays down a roadmap for people in this book, laying a foundation for creating passive income streams that will serve readers between post-professional retirement and complete retirement.
 The aim is to help people create a sustainable, thriving lifestyle that will serve them throughout their lives.

 The Year of Less

 The Year of Less is a mix of biography and financial self-help to teach people the value of what matters.
 The author uses her life story to highlight to readers the root cause behind today’s consumerism culture.
 The author explains how throwing the unnecessary expenses out of her life, which most of us don’t even understand, is superfluous, taught her a lot about herself and today’s society—a must-read for today’s generation and anyone who wants to improve their mental health and financial well-being.

 What’s Your Favourite Personal Finance Book?